 3. Ocean Dolphin happens to operate from the same office address as Eight Stars Pte Ltd.

-This 4-stage alkaline water filter is readily available in the market and priced around mid-S$100 with the filters alone.
+This 4-stage alkaline water filter system is readily available in the market and priced around mid-S$100 with the filters alone.

 Not a Scam, Just Clever Marketing